piotrpalarz/vscode-unpin-all-editors/README.md

 ## Requirements

-- VSCode 1.102.0 or higher
+- VSCode 1.78.0 or higher (works with Cursor as well)

-## Release Notes

-### 0.0.1

-Initial release of Unpin All Editors extension.

 ## License